Divine filiation: Piety of children

 An important consequence of divine filiation, Benedict XVI says, is the prayer of Christians as children of God.
 Prayer is at the center of the life of Christ, the Son of God.
 Benedict XVI says that the person of Jesus is prayer.
-The "fundamental insight" of the Sermon of the Mount is, he says, "that man can be understood only in the light of God, and that his life is made righteous only when he lives it in relation to God."
+The "fundamental insight" of the Sermon on the Mount is, he says, "that man can be understood only in the light of God, and that his life is made righteous only when he lives it in relation to God."
 Thus, Jesus, after praying and after being asked by the disciples how to pray, teaches the Our Father, a prayer which aims to "configure [man] to the image of the Son," and trains him in the "inner attitude of Jesus."